WordPress/openverse/README.md

 # Openverse

-Openverse is a powerful search engine for GPL-compatiable images, audio, and more.
+Openverse is a powerful search engine for GPL-compatible images, audio, and more.
 Openverse is live at <a href="https://wordpress.org/openverse">wp.org/openverse</a>.

 This repository **does not** contain most of the codebase.
 The code is divided into individual repositories, and managed via a